Mandibular Third Molar Fusion with a Supernumerary Tooth: A Case Report in Saudi Arabia

 Abstract

 Supernumerary teeth are known as an anomaly related to the number of teeth where there is an increase in the number of teeth, most common is the lateral maxillary followed by the mandibular first premolar, with prevalence of 97% and 43% respectfully.
 Most of teeth anomalies there is no difference between males and females, however, in the case of supernumerary teeth it noticed to be more common in males 1.3% and 0.4% in females, and they are known based on their location mesiomolars, paramolars, parapremolars and distomolars.
-This case report discusses a right lower third molar fusion with supernumerary tooth.
-Where it has been extracted surgically.
-With follow up after 5 months.
+This case report discuss a right lower third molar fusion with supernumerary tooth.
+Where it has been extracted surgically with follow up after 5 months.

 Keywords